marian-stanciulica/Foodybite/README.md

 }
 ```

-Additionally, `RefreshTokenService` is an actor because I want to prevent potential race conditions that can occur while mutating the `refreshTask` instance property from different threads.
-Also, the actor is instantiated in the composition root only once, meaning it has a singleton lifetime, preventing multiple instances of `RefreshTokenService` to make concurrent `refreshTokens` requests.
+Additionally, to prevent potential race conditions that can occur while mutating the `refreshTask` instance property from different threads, I decided to implement the `RefreshTokenService` as an actor.
+Also, the actor is instantiated in the composition root only once (singleton lifetime), preventing multiple instances to make concurrent `refreshTokens` requests.

 ```swift
 public actor RefreshTokenService: TokenRefresher {